Quiz follow-up emails: the lifecycle flows that lift revenue

 Curly Hair + Dry Hairwin-back at day 90 outperforms a generic re-engagement email substantially.
 Tag-conditional copy is the reason.

-A US skincare brand running 1,000 monthly quiz completions at the 8% skincare-median conversion and $84 median AOV generates roughly $6,720/month in immediate quiz-attributed revenue from the results-delivery email alone.
-The lifecycle flows add three compounding layers: cart abandonment typically recovers 10-20% of would-have-bounced carts; cross-sell at 7-14 days lifts AOV by adding 1-2 products to the original order across the segment that completes it; replenishment at 30 days brings back a meaningful share of the first-time buyers.
+Take the haircare store from the top of this guide.
+At 1,000 monthly quiz completions, the 7% haircare-median conversion and $72 median AOV generate roughly $5,000/month in immediate quiz-attributed revenue from the results-delivery email alone.
+The lifecycle flows add three compounding layers on top: cart abandonment typically recovers 10-20% of would-have-bounced carts; cross-sell at 7-14 days lifts AOV by adding the matching mask or styler across the segment that completes the routine; replenishment on the 6 to 8 week cycle brings a meaningful share of first-time buyers back.
 Combined, the lifecycle flows typically push total quiz-attributed revenue to ~2x the immediate-only figure within 90 days.

 To run the math on your own store’s traffic, AOV and conversion rate, use the quiz ROI calculator.
 For the full platform-baseline data the calculator pulls from, see the 2026 benchmark report.